3bound/dispatch/README.md

 # Introduction

-This is an outline of a solution for a dispatching batches of shipping consignments for an e-commerce store.
+This is an outline of a solution for dispatching batches of shipping consignments for an e-commerce store.

-The intent is to demonstrate OOP architecture, coding standards, tools, testing and documentation.
+The intent is to demonstrate OOP architecture, coding standards, tooling, testing and documentation.

-# Usage
+# Installation

 ## Build dependencies